MIG Weld Gas information. Section 1.

 MIG Welding and flux cored weld process

-increase your customer base and attain higher prices.
+increase it's customer base and attain higher prices for it's products.

-STAINLESS MIG WELDING.
-THE HELIUM TRI GAS MIX AND WELD REALITY:
+HELIUM TRI GAS MIXES, MADNESS & WELD REALITY:

 2000: In the last three decades the biggest

 selling gas mix in North America for MIG, stainless gage

 applications, has been a ridiculous, helium tri gas mix that contains

 helium - 7.5% argon and 2.5% CO2.